brendt/stitcher.io/src/content/blog/2018-08-27-eloquent-mysql-views.md

 ```

 You notice I prefer Heredoc in these cases, a separate SQL file is of course equally good.

+Michael Dyrynda pointed out to me that there's a `--drop-views` flag you can pass to the migrate command.
+So, technically, this manual dropping isn't required.
+I prefer this way though, because now we don't have to remember to add the extra flag.

 Next up, the `createView` method returns the query, with some added syntax.
 I've shortened the sample a bit, but you get the point.